KongHack/ORM/README.md

 ### Version
-3.8.0
+4.0.0

 ###### Todo
-- Upgrade audit system to function in the DirectDBMultiClass
-- Upgrade audit system to handle non-integer primary keys
+- Upgrade the audit system to handle BINARY(16) UUIDs in place of member_id BIGINT(20) on config option
 - Add more docblocks to generated scripts